 - find your four one-page Opinion papers-one on your philosophy, one on an organization, one on an interview subject and one on an ethical issue.
 These mini-papers will be typed but do not need a title page.
-No references will be required for the Philosophy Opinion, but at least one will be required for each of the other Opinion papers.
+No references will be required for the Philosophy Opinion, but at least one will be required for each of the other Opinion papers (the more the better).
 The Log is cumulative but the Opinion entries should be completed by the dates noted in the Course Outline.
 The Log is also a place to note questions you asked in class (and answers) or questions you wanted to ask but did not, and opinions.
-The number of these is totally up to you, but Logs will be graded on quantity and quality of entries.
-Please also include your Research Proposal (though this one is due to Dr Mather on March 25th and will be handed back with comments).
-Your log will be handed in on March 8th for evaluation of the Opinion papers, and all of it is due the last day of class, April 17th, in class or by 1600 in the Assignment Box (in the hallway by C866) or to Dr. Mather's Office, C888. - 6) The Final Assignment (instead of a Final Exam) will be an observational study of some simple human-animal interaction.
+The number of these is totally up to you, but Logs will be graded on quantity and quality of entries, as well as number and appropriateness of references, and a minimum of one per week is expected.
+Please also include your Research Proposal (it is due to Dr Mather on March 19th and will be handed back with comments for a formal proposal on March 31st).
+Your log will be handed in on February 24th for evaluation, not marks, of entries so far, and all of it is due on April 14th, in class or by 1600 in the Assignment Box (in the hallway by C866) or to Dr. Mather's Office, C888.
+Note that some people do long, excellent Logs, so that doing the minimum results in minimum grades. - 6) The Final Assignment (instead of a Final Exam) will be an observational study of some simple human-animal interaction.
 One way to find a study is to check back with our list of organizations and find someone associated with one of them, or you might have got ideas from an interview or ethical poster.
-Describe it and write a very short scientific report on what you saw.
-Examples might be watching a veterinarian or a farm hand, seeing how people behave when feeding ducks (note: no statistics expected).
-A proposal is due March 27th to Dr Mather.
+Describe it as a proposal for feedback on March 12th.
+Examples might be watching a veterinarian or a farm hand, seeing how people behave when feeding ducks (note: no statistics required but rewarded).
+A formal proposal is due March 31st to Dr Mather.
 It will be promptly returned, and its approval is necessary for you to continue the study.
-Class time will be spent in describing methods for and practicing observation, and in discussing the components of a research report, on March 18th to 22nd, and again on April 10th as a discussion of work in progress.
+Class time will be spent in describing methods for and practicing observation, and in discussing the components of a research report, on March 24th and 26th.
+On April 9th we will have an informal report of work in progress.

-Because so much of the grade is dependent on working with others, we will have a discussion in the first class about grouping.
-First, will you want to stay with the same group (likely two or three) for the whole semester, or shall I arrange for you to switch groups between the three assignments?
-Second, shall you evaluate group members for relative contributions, so that the excellent leader gets rewarded and the slacker downgraded?
-I have previously set evaluations to range from a low of 80% and a high of 120%, this makes a huge difference in your grade.
+Because so much of the grade is dependent on working with others, everyone will evaluate all group members for relative contributions, averaging 100%.
+Many groups will see all members as fairly equal contributors, but sometimes the contributions are unequal and the excellent leader gets rewarded and the slacker downgraded.
+I have previously set evaluations to range from a low of 80% and a high of 120%, this can make a huge difference in your grade.